KBTG-Kampus-ClassNest-SE-Java/workshop/Backlogs.md

 - Each product object should include id, name, description, price, sku and stock quantity.
 - The API should support pagination based on the query parameters.

 # Story 4:

+As an Admin, I want to see list of carts, so that I can manage the carts more efficiently.

+## Acceptance Criteria:
+- The API retrieves a list of all carts
+- Each cart object includes essential details like username, items, total price, total discount and total amount.

+## Technical Requirements:
+- REST API Endpoint: GET /carts
+- Response: 200 OK with a list of carts in JSON format
+- Each cart object should include username, items, total price, total discount and total amount.
+- any error should be handled and return 404 Not Found with an appropriate error message if the cart doesn't exist. for example: {"message": "Cart not found"} with 404 status code

+# Story 5:

 As a Shopper, I want to add a specific product to my cart, so that I can purchase the product later.